vishvAsa/notes/biology/organism/health/disease/contagion/wuhan_epidemic/Infection/vaccination.md

 ## Gamelaya Sputnik V
 - The Russians have used human (rather than chimp) Adenovirus and use 2 different strains (Ad26 and Ad5) as vectors cleverly in their Sputnik vaccine.
 Apparently,this reduces the chances of preexisting antibodies reducing the efficacy.
 - Russia says its Sputnik V vaccine is 91% effective.
+Good effectiveness against  B117(UK variant).
+- Not that good against African B1351 variant.
 - Storage: Regular fridge temperature.

 ## Sinovac CoronaVac